stefandmn/Mirror/README.md

 the remote content and also you can control it using standard I/O (remote keyboard and mouse).

-The main interest of VNC is that it allows to take control of a remote machine, while displaying the screen of it.
-So you can see in real time what is happening on your Raspberry Pi, without having to plug it into a monitor!
+The main goal of this VNC service is to share the remote virtual screen and to allow to control to the remote machine while displaying the screen.
+With this tool installed on your Raspberry Pi device you can see in real time what is happening on your RPi system without having plug in into a monitor or having a live view what is happening on the remote device without to have access to the connected screen!